-- The number of Trustees shall be not less than three - Up to eight Trustees (excluding staff, parents, LA, ex officio and co-opted) - A minimum of two Parent Trustees - The Local Authority (LA) may appoint an LA Trustee - The Headteacher as an ex-officio Trustee - Co-opted Trustees e.
+- The number of Trustees shall be not less than three - Up to eight Trustees (excluding staff, parents, LA, ex officio and co-opted) - A minimum of two Parent Trustees - The Local Authority (LA) may appoint an LA Trustee - The Headteacher as CEO Trustee - Co-opted Trustees e.
 Policies adopted for the induction and training of Trustees

 The Trustees have a breadth of skills which are beneficial to the various sub-committees that support the Board of Trustees.
-The term of office for all Trustees, except the Headteacher, is four years.
-The Headteacher's term of office runs parallel with their contract of employment.
+The term of office for all Trustees, except the CEO, is four years.
+The CEO's term of office runs parallel with their contract of employment.

-During the year under review the Trustees held 4 full Trust Board meetings and 16 meetings of Board Committees.
 The training and induction provided for new Trustees will depend on their existing experience.
 Where necessary an induction will provide training on charity and educational legal and financial matters.
 All new Trustees are given a tour of the Academy Trust, and the chance to meet with staff and students.
 All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees and directors of Stour Valley Educational Trust Limited.
 In addition, the Trust buys in external training programmes.
 A record of attendance at training sessions is maintained by the Administration Team.
 As there is normally expected to be only a small number of new Trustees each year induction tends to be done informally and is tailored specifically to the individual.